Member Handbook

 Individual Support Plan (ISP)

-As an NC Innovations waiver participant, you will have an ISP that includes important information about you, your life goals, and the services and supports needed to help you reach your goals.
-The planning process identifies your strengths, abilities, wishes and support needs, and helps you develop a health plan for your life.
+As an NC Innovations waiver participant, you will have an ISP that has important information about you, your life goals, and the services and supports needed to help you reach your goals.
+The planning process plan will identify your strengths, abilities, wishes and support needs, and help you develop a health plan for your life.

 Trillium includes information on how you can reach your goals through the combined support of NC Innovations waiver services, family and friends, and the use of community supports.
 You, along with your planning team, will create your ISP and revise it as you progress or your needs change.
 More information on the ISP section.